SoumyaSubhrajit/My_Portfolio/README.md

 ## Introduction

-This is a code repository for the corresponding video tutorial.

-Do you know the best way to show your skills to employers or potential clients?
-Stand out from the crowd by presenting a well-digitalized flexible portfolio and get your dream job.
+My name is Soumya Subhrajit Bag, and I am a highly motivated engineering graduate with expertise in Full Stack Web development.
+My proficiency includes utilizing various tools such as Java, JavaScript, ReactJs, NodeJs, ExpressJs, NextJs, MySql, MongoDB, and Servlet to create exceptional web applications.
+I am genuinely excited about the prospect of joining your any organization.

-## Stay up to date with new projects
+## Stay up to date with my new projects

-New major projects coming soon, subscribe to the mailing list to stay up to date https://resource.jsmasterypro.com/newsletter
+New major projects coming soon, https://soumyasubhrajit.netlify.app/